-This essay examines the philosophical significance of Ω -logic in Zermelo-Fraenkel set theory with choice (ZFC).
+This essay examines the philosophical significance of $\Omega$ -logic in Zermelo-Fraenkel set theory with choice (ZFC).
 The categorical duality between coalgebra and algebra permits Boolean-valued algebraic models of ZFC to be interpreted as coalgebras.
-The modal profile of Ω -logical validity can then be countenanced within a coalgebraic logic, and Ω -logical validity can be defined via deterministic automata.
+The modal profile of $\Omega$ -logical validity can then be countenanced within a coalgebraic logic, and $\Omega$ -logical validity can be defined via deterministic automata.
 I argue that the philosophical significance of the foregoing is two-fold.
-First, because the epistemic and modal profiles of Ω -logical validity correspond to those of second-order logical consequence, Ω -logical validity is genuinely logical, and thus vindicates a neo-logicist conception of mathematical truth in the set-theoretic universe.
-Second, the foregoing provides a modal-computational account of the interpretation of mathematical vocabulary, adducing in favor of a realist conception of the cumulative hierarchy of sets.
+First, because the epistemic and modal profiles of $\Omega$ -logical validity correspond to those of second-order logical consequence, $\Omega$ -logical validity is genuinely logical.
+Second, the foregoing provides a modal account of the interpretation of mathematical vocabulary.